AHMED-NASSER-Mohmaed/taskTwoITI/README.md

 # taskTwoITI
-this is the second task for source control course.
+### this is the second task for source control course.

 ![image](./images/Screenshot%202024-04-25%20031027.png)

+### To delete a local branch:
+Use `git branch -d test` to delete a local branch.
+Use `git branch -D test` to force delete a local branch.

 ### what is the query optimizer?